jumpcutking/threads/README.md

 You can run the documentation builder using NPM Docs.
 ```
-NPM docs
+NPM run docs
 ```

-## License
+## MIT License
-The license is close to MIT, with a few essential modifications.
-Check the license file for more information.
-It was developed for use as part of The Universe.
+Threads was developed for use as part of The Universe.
 While it is offered freely in the traditional MIT license style, it's important to note that using Threads to circumvent or compromise the security of the Universe or developers using The Universe is a clear violation of [The Universe Terms of Service https://egtuniverse.com/legal/terms](https://egtuniverse.com/legal/terms).

 # Thread Manager
 The thread manager is a short module designed to enable messages to be sent or received from both the threads and the parent process (running the thread manager.)
 It's a unique and helpful messaging system that is easily expanded.
 For example, sending a message by its ID to all threads or a specific thread is simple.